SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ### Multiline Log Support

-By default, we use a regex that matches the first line of a multiline log starting with a date of the format : `2019-11-17 07:14:12`.
+By default, we use a regex that matches the first line of a multiline log starting with a date of the format: `2019-11-17 07:14:12`.

-Users can specify their custom regex to detect the first line of a multiline log and parse the logs correctly.
+You can specify a custom regex to detect the first line of a multiline logs to parse them correctly.

-New parsers can be defined under the `parsers` key of the fluent-bit configuration section in `values.yaml` as follows:
+New parsers can be defined under the `parsers` key of the fluent-bit configuration section in  the `values.yaml` file as follows:

 ```
 parsers: